gariciodaro/MLDiagnosisTool/readme.md

 I developed a set of python scripts and classes that take as input a Data Frame or a .csv and perform common machine learning techniques, both pre-processing and processing.
-After execution, you will get a new folder containing an HTML report plus all the required pickle files to deploy the best model over your data set.
+After execution, you will get a new folder containing an HTML report( [see](http://garisplace.com/UniversalBank.html) here an example) plus all the required pickle files to deploy the best model over your data set.
 This should give you a guide of what path to follow on your search space of optimization.